ArnoKasper/ProcessSim/README.md

 # ProcessSim
-ProcessSim is a simulation library which can simulate processes and which can be controlled by any control system build by the modeller.
-It is very flexible and is build to be controlled from one central programming object.
+ProcessSim is a simulation library which can simulate processes with fixed steps.
+It can be fully controlled by any control systems build by the modeller.
+Futhermore, the model includes an experimental layer for parrallel and sequential simulation experiments.